catseye/Lariat/README.md

 approach is chosen _as long as_ the approach satisfies the essential properties that we require lambda terms to have.

-To this end we present this abstract data type for lambda terms, which we call "Lariat", consisting of six operations.
-The actual, concrete data type by which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no real consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to their stated specification.
+To this end, we present this abstract data type for lambda terms, which we call "Lariat", consisting of six operations.
+The actual, concrete data type in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no real consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to the stated specification.

 The Operations
 --------------